ibm-cloud-docs/assistant/dialog-voice-actions.md

 In some cases, you might want to combine response types to perform multiple actions.
 For example, you might want to implement two-factor authentication by requesting phone keypad entry and sending a text message from the same dialog node or step.
 For more information, see [Defining a sequence of phone actions](#dialog-voice-actions-sequence).

-For reference information about phone-specific repsonse types and related context variables, see [Phone integration rereference](/docs/assistant?topic=assistant-commands-voice).
+For reference information about phone-specific repsonse types and related context variables, see [Phone context variables](/docs/assistant?topic=assistant-phone-context).

 ## Adding phone-specific responses to your dialog or actions
 {: #dialog-voice-actions-add}